bnarath/YouTube_Trending/README.md

 ## Popularity Analysis: Findings

-**What is typically the pattern of trend ?
-Is it continuous trending or sporadic ?**
+###### Pattern of Trending:

-**Trending videos show a continuous trend rather than intermittent**
-**A very high correlation (0.98) between the total trend days and the maximum of  continuous trend days show Trending is a continuous pattern**.
+**Trending videos tend to trend on consecutive days: 99% of the trends were continuous without a break and there is very high correlation (0.98) between the total trend days and the maximum of  continuous trend days show.**
-**Also, 99% of the trends is continuous without a break and only 1% had a break in trending**.

 <img src="youtube-trending/Image/Total_Trending_Vs_Continuous_Trending.png" alt="Total_Trending_Vs_Continuous_Trending" width="800"/>

 <hr>
+###### Country of Viewership:

-**The more countries videos trended in, the greater the proportion that trend for more than a single day.**
+**The more countries videos trended in, the greater the proportion that trended for more than a single day.**

 ![Days_By_countries_Trended_In](youtube-trending/Image/Mean_Days_Videos_Trended_by_No._of_Countries_Trended_In.png)